 Mary Ellen’s foundational classroom goal is to broaden and redefine the lens through which students see the world.
 As such, she incorporates global competencies to prepare students for an increasingly interconnected world.
 Mary Ellen teaches public speaking through that same lens to ensure that students develop effective communication skills and feel increasingly empowered to share ideas and values to effect positive change.

 In recognition of her efforts, Roger Williams University selected Mary Ellen as a Hassenfeld Faculty Fellow for Community Engagement, which allows her to expand the integration of community involvement in her teaching.

-Outside the classroom, Mary Ellen is actively engaged in the community.
+Outside the classroom, Mary Ellen is actively engaged both locally and globally.
 She is a Leadership Rhode Island (LRI) Strengths Coach, assisting with delivering strengths trainings as part of LRI’s Make RI Stronger initiative.
 She is a “Trained Narrative 4 Story Exchange Facilitator” with Narrative 4, a global organization that builds a community of empathetic global citizens who improve the world through the exchange of personal narratives.
-She serves on the Board of Directors of Women’s Refugee Care, a 501(c)(3) that supports refugee families residing in Rhode Island and is a volunteer staff member with Universal Promise, an NGO committed to education as a means to empowerment in the Eastern Cape of South Africa.
+Mary Ellen serves on the Board of Directors of Academy for Career Exploration and Women’s Refugee Care and is as a volunteer staff member with Universal Promise, an NGO committed to education as a means to empowerment in the Eastern Cape of South Africa.

 Mary Ellen is eager to bring her passion for global education to your school, business or organization and to work with you to design and facilitate workshops that meet your needs.